Squamous cell carcinoma (SCC)

 Squamous cell carcinoma (SCC) is a common skin cancer.
 It can spread if not treated, so you should see a doctor if you have symptoms.

-Bowen's disease is a very early form of skin cancer.
+Bowen's disease is an early form of skin cancer.
 There are good treatments available, but don't ignore it since it can spread and become more serious.

 Cervical cancer is a type of cancer that develops in a woman's cervix.
 It is one of a few cancers where screening can detect pre-cancerous lesions.